 \section{Introduction}

-The Ryu-Takayanagi formula \cite{Ryu:2006bv} for holographic entanglement entropy has played an important rule in our recent understanding of holography, the information paradox and emergent space-time and introduced the ideas of quantum information in quantum gravity.
-The RT formula is classical and it holds to the leading order in the Newton's constant $G_N$.
-In \cite{Faulkner:2013ana} Faulkner, Lewkowycz and Maldacena proposed that the quantum corrections to the RT formula at $G_N^0$ is given by
+The Ryu-Takayanagi formula \cite{Ryu:2006bv} for holographic entanglement entropy has played an important role in our recent understanding of holography, the information paradox and emergent space-time, and introduced the ideas of quantum information in quantum gravity.
+The RT formula is classical, and it holds to the leading order in Newton's constant $G_N$.
+In \cite{Faulkner:2013ana}, Faulkner, Lewkowycz and Maldacena proposed that the quantum corrections to the RT formula at $G_N^0$ are given by

 $S_{EE}(A)$ is the entanglement entropy of the subregion $A$ in the boundary CFT. $\gamma_A$ is the minimal RT surface whose boundary is $A$. $\Sigma_A$ is the region which extends between $\gamma_A$ and $A$.
-Finally $S_{\rm bulk}^{\rm EE}$ is the entanglement entropy of all fields present in the bulk effective field theory.
-This formula resembles the generalised entropy of a geometry with a horizon, where now the $A$ is the area of the horizon instead of the minimal surface and $S_{\rm bulk}$ is replaced by the Von-Neumann entropy of all fields outside the black hole horizon \cite{Hawking:1971bv,Bekenstein:1973ur,Hawking:1975vcx}.
-The notion of the quantum extremal surface arose from this similarity and the fact one should extremize over all surfaces.
+Finally, $S_{\rm bulk}^{\rm EE}$ is the entanglement entropy of all fields present in the bulk effective field theory.
+This formula resembles the generalised entropy of a geometry with a horizon, where now $A$ is the area of the horizon instead of the minimal surface, and $S_{\rm bulk}$ is replaced by the Von-Neumann entropy of all fields outside the black hole horizon \cite{Hawking:1971bv,Bekenstein:1973ur,Hawking:1975vcx}.
+The notion of the quantum extremal surface in which one performs an extremization over surfaces arose from this similarity.
 These concepts, as well as the generalizations of the FLM formula, have played a fundamental role in our recent understanding of the black hole information paradox \cite{Engelhardt:2014gca,Dong:2017xht,Dong:2016eik,Faulkner:2017vdd}.